shady-2004/Search-Engine/README.md

 # 🔍 Seekr: A Smart Java-Powered Search Engine
-**Seekr** is a high-performance, scalable search engine built using Java and Spring Boot that simulates the core functionalities of modern search engines.
-From crawling and indexing web pages to ranking results and handling advanced user queries, Seekr delivers fast and accurate search experiences via a sleek, interactive React-based interface.
+**Seekr** is a high-performance, scalable search engine built with Java that simulates core features of modern search engines, including crawling, indexing, ranking, and advanced query handling.
+It features a web interface built with React and a backend powered by Spring Boot.

 ---